eddLai/Exoskeleton-Control-Note/documents/Simulation/Muscle Fatigue Analysis Using OpenSim Note.md

 - workload on each muscle along the motion
 	- muscle force generation phase
 		1. activation dynamics:
-		>calcium release, diffusion and uptake from the sarcoplasmic reticulum
+		>calcium release, diffusion and uptake from the sarcoplasmic reticulum,
+		>u is
 		>$$\frac{da}{dt}=\frac{u-a}{\tau(u,a)}$$

 		1. contraction dynamics